Rulia (github): une vie polyamoureuse entre R et Julia

 "safe" by using a system of exception (

-mode ("unsafe"):-
+jlvaluemode ("unsafe"):-

 conversions with

-and _`jlvalue_...()`_ function call: -
+jlvalue()and _`jlvalue_...()`_ function call: -

 not "safe" for function call since use of

-- developer use only (you have to know that the action is correct)
+API CofRandjulia - developer use only (you have to know that the action is correct)

 -